Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 • notice patterns instead of panicking about moments

-The Dog Who Asked for More is a podcast and educational space supporting dog parents navigating reactivity, anxiety, barking, big feelings, dog food confusion, enrichment needs, and canine nutrition.
+The Dog Who Asked for More is a podcast and educational space supporting dog parents navigating reactive dog behavior, anxiety, barking, big feelings, dog food confusion, enrichment needs, and canine nutrition.

 Through real-life conversations and grounded guidance from a canine nutritionist, dog trainer, and retired vet tech, the show explores dog behavior, emotional wellbeing, gut health, enrichment, and the everyday realities of life with complex dogs.